 Our preferred method of contact is to email us at [email protected] or use our contact page on our website.
-For your own security, and the security of others, we prefer you do not contact us through Facebook, Twitter, or any other 3rd-party platform.
+For your own security, and the security of others, we recommend email communication only.
+Consider the risks before contacting us through Facebook, Twitter, or any other 3rd-party platform.

-8) What is a secure method to contact Unicorn Riot?
+8) What is a more secure method than email to contact Unicorn Riot?

 Available upon request.
 Email us!